Salmon Creek Wastewater Treatment Plant

-The plant's capacity is 14.95 million gallons a day, considerably more than its average daily flow of 7.35 million gallons in 2014.
+The plant's capacity is 14.95 million gallons a day, considerably more than its average daily flow of 7.35 million gallons.

 Public Works operates and maintains the plant, along with its pump stations and regional interceptor sewer lines.
 The department’s goal is to operate the system in a safe, dependable and cost-effective manner that meets all environmental regulations.

-The Washington State Department of Ecology last year recognized the plant for 100 percent compliance with laws and regulations to protect the environment.
+The Washington State Department of Ecology in 2016 recognized the plant for 100 percent compliance with laws and regulations to protect the environment.

-The award marks the eighth year in a row the Salmon Creek plant has been recognized for perfect compliance.
-It also is the 15th time the plant has received the award since the program began in 1995.
+The award marks the ninth year in a row the Salmon Creek plant has been recognized for perfect compliance.
+It also is the 16th time the plant has received the award since the program began in 1995.

 Do not flush wipes, other products

 Residents should never use their toilets to dispose of wipes and other consumer products, including those packaged as "flushable."

 Even if these products do not obstruct your home's sewer lines, they can clog pump stations that convey wastewater to the Salmon Creek plant.

 The only items that should be flushed down your toilet are human waste and tissue.
 More information is available on the What Not to Flush page.